Max Bruch: Works

 The success of Kol Nidrei led to an assumption by many that Bruch was of Jewish ancestry, although Bruch himself denied this and there is no evidence that he was Jewish.
 As far as can be ascertained, none of his ancestors were Jews.
 Bruch was given the middle name Christian and was raised Protestant.
 On one occasion he was even recorded making an antisemitic comment in the wake of Germany's defeat in World War I. Ironically, despite repeated denials by Bruch's surviving family, so long as the Nazi Party was in power (1933–1945), performance of his music was restricted because he was considered a "possible Jew" for having written music with an openly Jewish theme.
 As a result, his music was largely forgotten in German-speaking countries.

 In the realm of chamber music, Bruch is not well known, although his "Eight Pieces for Clarinet, Viola, and Piano" are occasionally revived, there being very little other music written for this rare combination of instruments.
 As with Brahms and Weber who produced clarinet compositions with a particular clarinetist in mind, so did Bruch write these trios for a particular clarinettist, his own son Max.
-He also wrote many other pieces in the chamber music tradition, of which his septet is noteworthy.
+He also wrote many other pieces in the chamber music tradition, including his septet, which is noteworthy.
 His first major chamber pieces, composed at the start of his career, are two string quartets that are similar in tone and intensity to Schumann's string quartets (Op.
 41).
 The composition of his second piano quintet is intriguing, as he began the composition while conductor of the Liverpool Philharmonic Society.
 Although written for amateurs, it is a fair composition and was completed only after Bruch, having left Liverpool, was gently persuaded to finish the last movement.

 Sir Donald Tovey wrote "I find myself entirely in agreement with the writer of the article in Grove's Dictionary who says that Bruch's greatest mastery lies in the treatment of chorus and orchestra."
 Tovey went on to praise in particular Odysseus: Szenen aus der Odyssee (Odysseus: Scenes from The Odyssey), op.
 41, for chorus, soloists and orchestra, and a Kyrie and Sanctus.